MicrosoftDocs/SupportArticles-docs/Microsoft365/security/antispam/sender-rewriting-scheme.md

 SRS rewrites the **P1 From** address in the following scenario:

-- Messages that are autoforwarded (or redirected) in Office 365 by using any of the following methods to forward a message to an external recipient:
+- Messages that are autoforwarded (or redirected) in Microsoft 365 by using any of the following methods to forward a message to an external recipient:
   - SMTP forwarding*
   - Mailbox Rule (or Inbox rule) redirection
   - Transport Rule redirection